parimal0915/AWS/README.md

 				- using AWS Key Management service
 			- **SSE-C** (Server Side Encryption with customer provided keys)
 		- **Client Side Encryption** - you encrypt files before uploading to s3 yourself

+- ## Web Hosting:
+	- Used for static hosting only; Server side code will not execute
+	- Don't need to worry about scaling, ELBs or number of instances, S3 handles all of that for you
+	- When you create an S3 bucket or enable hosting, you still need to make sure that either the files or the entire bucket are set to public accesibility
+	- Bucket URLs are structured such as https://s3-eu-west-1.amazonaws.com/somebucketname
+	- Hosted site URLs are structured as http://somebucketname.s3-website-eu-west-1.amazonaws.com
+	- Hosting sites on S3 does not allow HTTPS support
+	- Sites hosted on S3 can be served via HTTPS if distributed by cloudfront; Cloudfront would be configured to terminate a client HTTPS requst, and then talk to the bucket via standard HTTP
+	- Can be configured to redirect to another URL
+- ## CORS Configuration:
+	- Cross Origin Resource Sharing (CORS)
+	- Configured in the permisssions section of the properties tab in a bucket
+	- CORS configuration is in XML format and will be pasted directly into the permissions
+	- CORS is required if you are calling an asset that resides in another bucket from the bucket that your static site resides in using the hosted URL

 #### And just remember if you want to enforce the use of encryption for your files stored in S-3 use a bucket policy to deny any request that does not include the "x-amz-server-side-encryption" server side encryption parameter within the request header.
 ---